In 2018, tuition for full-time students at Texas Wesleyan University was $31,390 a year.

 |Room and Board||$10,728|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Texas Wesleyan University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,096 of the 1,905 undergrads enrolled received financial aid.
+The majority of Texas Wesleyan University undergrads use financial aid to help pay for school.
+In 2023, 1,096 of the 1,963 undergrads enrolled received financial aid.
 Texas Wesleyan University meets 66% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $24,949 a year.
 Around 57% of Texas Wesleyan University undergrads take out student loans to cover any remaining costs.
 Texas Wesleyan University graduates who have student loans graduate with an average of $12,360 of student loan debt.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|

 |Most Common Loans for Texas Wesleyan University Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.